noahehall/theBookOfNoah/0current/linux/alpine.md

       - testing packages: new packages come into testing repos of edge alpine version and are those made by any contirbute or man power on alpine
         - i.e. edge is the unstable current dev

+- default alpine user groups
+  - disk:x:6:root,adm Only if need usage vith virtual machines and access to other partitions over new disks for
+  - lp:x:7:lp IF will need to use printing services and printers management
+  - floppy:x:11:root Backguard compatible group, use only if need access to external special devices
+  - audio:x:18: Need for audio listening and management of sound volumes as normal user
+  - cdrom:x:19: For access to disck writers and mounting DVD, BR or CD rom disk as normal user
+  - dialout:x:20:root Need for dial private connections and use of modems as normal users
+  - tape:x:26:root Need have into this if plan to use special devices for backup.. rarelly in no servers
+  - video:x:27:root For usage of cameras, mor thant one GPU special features, as normal user
+  - netdev:x:28: For network connections management as normal user
+  - kvm:x:34:kvm Only if as normal user will manage graphically virtual machines.. rarelly on no servers
+  - games:x:35: Need if you want to play games also specially need if will share score between users
+  - cdrw:x:80: To write RW-DVD, RW-BR or RW-CD disk on a disk writing device
+  - apache:x:81: Need if you will perfom development as normal user and want to publish locally on web server
+  - usb:x:85: Need to access to special usb devices, deprecated group
+  - users:x:100:games If you plan to used common files for all users, mandatory as desktop usage

 ## quickies

 ```sh